MarcellSuyanto/University-Job-Portal-Recommendation-System/README.md

-# (In-Progress)University Job Portal Recommendation System
+# University Job Portal Recommendation System
 This project is specifically built for University of Hong Kong(HKU)'s Student Job Portal NETJOBS, exclusive to students studying/studied at HKU, with access to HKU CEDARS NERTJOBS site.
 All rights and property reserved by CEDARS and HKU.

 ## How it Works